Stackclash/5e-vault/5. Mechanics/Items/Trackers Leaf Hhbh.md

 ## Effect:

 As an action, you may crush this leaf and smell it.
-If you do so, your sense of smell improves drastically for the next 10 minutes, granting you advantage on any Wisdom (Perception) checks made that rely on smell.
+If you do so, your sense of smell improves drastically for the next 10 minutes, granting you advantage on any Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) checks made that rely on smell.

 > [!quote]- A quote from Hamund
 >